dat3Cph/material/docs/toolbox/java/deepdive/datetime.md

 When working with time zones, remember that converting between time zones may result in different local times due to daylight saving time transitions and other considerations.

-## 4. Parsing and Formatting
+4. **Parsing and Formatting:**
    The `DateTimeFormatter` class allows for customizable parsing and formatting of date and time values.
 It supports patterns, predefined formats, and localized formatting.

 ```java
 import java.time.LocalDateTime;